GhofranDayyat/reading-notes/401/class-07.md

 # Q
+1. Write the following steps in the correct order:

+* Register your application to get a client_id and client_secret
+* Ask the client if they want to sign in via a third party
+* Make a request to a third-party API endpoint
+* Make a request to the access token endpoint
+* Receive access token
+* Redirect to a third party authentication endpoint
+* Receive authorization code

+2. What can you do with an authorization code?

-2. An authorization code is an alphanumeric password that authorizes its user to purchase, sell or transfer items, or to enter information into a security-protected space
+ An authorization code is an alphanumeric password that authorizes its user to purchase, sell or transfer items, or to enter information into a security-protected space

-3.
+3. What can you do with an access token?

 Access tokens are the thing that applications use to make API requests on behalf of a user.
 The access token represents the authorization of a specific application to access specific parts of a user's data.
 Access tokens must be kept confidential in transit and in storage.

-4.
+4. What’s a benefit of using OAuth instead of your own basic authentication?

 OAuth is a delegated authorization framework for REST/APIs.
 It enables apps to obtain limited access (scopes) to a user's data without giving away a user's password.
 It decouples authentication from authorization and supports multiple use cases addressing different device capabilities.

 ## Terms